ControlCompany/ControlCompany/README.md

 >  **Mic will be set to push to talk while in this mode**.

 - **Function keys**: Depending on the map you'll be able to spawn and control different monsters.
+- **O key/P key**: Change the page of available monsters if there are more than 12 possible monsters on the current map.
 - **Shift**: Run.
 - **Space**: Jump.
 - **E**: Open doors.